ADSingh2004/CCPC_MLProject/README.md

 This project aims to create a predictive analytics system to forecast the effects of climate change on farming productivity and offer optimised farming techniques to reduce negative impacts.
-The system will analyse historical climate data, soil info, crop yield records, and satellite images to make predictions and suggestions.
+The system will analyse historical climate data, soil info, crop yield records and satellite images to make predictions and suggestions.

 # Key Objectives
 1. Data Collection and Preprocessing: